Openmacro/openmacro/README.md

 macro --config "path\to\config.toml" --save
 ```

-What your personlised `config.toml` might look like:
+What your personalised `config.toml` might look like:
 ```toml
 [assistant]
 name="Basil"